Strangemother/django-trim/README.md

 </div>

-> Django Trim complements Django's robust framework.
-Streamline your models, views, forms, and more, - supporting core functionality for a smoother, more enjoyable day of coding.
+> Trim the boilerplate from your Django projects with shortcuts for models, views, forms, URLs, template tags, and more.

 ## Popular Bits